 Bereavement support

-Providing individual and group bereavement counselling, offered by accredited counsellors.
-In addition they provide traumatic bereavement and prolonged grief disorder.
+They provide care for traumatic bereavement.
+They also treat prolonged grief disorder.
 This is provided by CBT therapists.
-Sessions are via video conferencing or telephone.
+Sessions are can be by video conferencing or by telephone.

 CAMHS (for children and young people up to 18 years old)

-CAMHS support is also available if there's a mental health diagnosis.
-Such as anxiety, depression or PTSD.
-The CAMHS Learning disability sub team is for:
+CAMHS support is available if there's a mental health diagnosis.
+This includes anxiety, depression or PTSD.

-You can access all CAMHS teams through a referral from a health worker (e.g. school nurse, GP), school, or social worker.
-They will arrange a 30-minute triage appointment to see if they can help.
-Alternatively they'll refer you to the right service.
+You can access all CAMHS teams through a referral from a health worker.
+This can be a school nurse, GP, school or social worker.
+They will arrange a 30-minute appointment to see if they can help.

 Harrow Horizons (children and young people up to the age of 18 or 25 for young people with SEND)

-The Service offers short-term focused therapeutic interventions.
-It's either individual or in small groups.
-The service supports a range of issues, including bereavement.
+Harrow Horizons offers short-term focused therapeutic interventions.
+It can either be for individual or small groups.
+The service deals with a range of issues, not just bereavement.

-Counselling open to all Harrow residents including children aged 13 and over.
+DAWN offers counselling for all Harrow residents.
+This includes children aged 13 and over.
 There is a sliding scale of fees depending on ability to pay.
-Offered in several community languages.
+The service is offered in a range of different languages.

 Need to Talk

-Counselling open to all Harrow residents.
+Need to Talk offers counselling to Harrow residents.
 There is a sliding scale of fees depending on ability to pay.

 Books for younger children